denislavs/Waze-User-Churn-Project/Waze project lab.md

 import matplotlib.pyplot as plt import seaborn as sns
 ```
 Then, load the dataset into a dataframe.
 Creating a dataframe will help you conduct data manipulation, exploratory data analysis (EDA), and statistical activities.

-**Note:** As shown in this cell, the dataset has been automatically loaded in for you.
-You do not need to download the .csv file, or provide more code, in order to access the dataset and proceed with this lab.
-Please continue with this activity by completing the following instructions.
+**Note:** As shown in this cell, the dataset has been automatically loaded in.
+No need to download the .csv file, or provide more code, in order to access the dataset and proceed with this lab.

 ```python
 # Load dataset into dataframe